annettedorothea/TodoMVC---Client/README.md

 ## View with DSL

-- Get latest Ecplise
+- Get the latest Ecplise
 - Install the [de.acegen](https://github.com/annettedorothea/de.acegen) Ecplise plugin from [http://acegen.de](http://acegen.de)
 - Create a project by choosing File - Import - Projects from Folder or Archive with the project root for this and the [server project](https://github.com/annettedorothea/TodoMVC---Server)
-- add the server project as referenced project in the build path (right click the client project and choose Build Path)
+- Add the server project as referenced project in the build path (right click the client project and choose Build Path)
 - Open [todo-client.ace](./todo-client.ace)